-Following the completion of the Spin-off, our Board of Directors adopted a dividend policy pursuant to which we make quarterly cash dividends to holders of Common Shares of record at the close of business on the last business day of each calendar quarter.
+Our Board of Directors adopted a dividend policy pursuant to which we make quarterly cash dividends to holders of Subordinate Voting Shares and multiple voting shares of FirstService (the "Multiple Voting Shares", and together with the Subordinate Voting Shares, the "Common Shares") of record at the close of business on the last business day of each calendar quarter.
 The quarterly dividend was initially set at US\$0.10 per Common Share (a rate of US\$0.40 per annum).
 We commenced paying the quarterly Common Share dividend under the dividend policy effective for the quarter ended June 30, 2015.
-In February 2016, our Board of Directors determined that, commencing with the quarter ended March 31, 2016, the quarterly dividend will be US\$0.11 per Common Share (a rate of US\$0.44 per annum).
+In February 2017, our Board of Directors determined that, commencing with the quarter ended March 31, 2017, the quarterly dividend will be US\$0.1225 per Common Share (a rate of US\$0.49 per annum).
 Each quarterly dividend is paid within 30 days after the record date.
 For the purposes of the Income Tax Act (Canada) and any similar provincial legislation, all dividends on the Common Shares will be eligible dividends unless indicated otherwise.

 The terms of the Common Share dividend policy remain, among other things, at the discretion of our Board of Directors.
 Future dividends on the Common Shares, if any, will depend on the results of FirstService's operations, cash requirements, financial condition, contractual restrictions, business opportunities, provisions of applicable law and other relevant factors.
-Under the terms of the Credit Facility, the Company is not permitted to pay dividends, whether in cash or in specie, in the circumstances of an event of default thereunder occurring and continuing or an event of default occurring as a consequence thereof.
+Under the terms of our revolving credit facility, the Company is not permitted to pay dividends, whether in cash or in specie, in the circumstances of an event of default thereunder occurring and continuing or an event of default occurring as a consequence thereof.
 See "Material contracts" below.